Internment of Japanese Americans: Hawaii

+careful supervision of them when they get to the new location," he did not "worry about the constitutional question—first, because of my recent order and, second, because Hawaii is under martial law."
+He called for Knox to work with Stimson and "go ahead and do it as a military project."
+Eventually, he too gave up the project.

-Lieutenant General Delos C. Emmons, the commander of the Hawaii Department, promised that the local Japanese-American community would be treated fairly as long as it remained loyal to the United States.
+Lieutenant General Delos C. Emmons, the commander of the Hawaii Department, promised that the local Japanese American community would be treated fairly as long as it remained loyal to the United States.
 He succeeded in blocking efforts to relocate it to the outer islands or the mainland by pointing out the logistical difficulties of such a move.
 Among the small number incarcerated were community leaders and prominent politicians, including territorial legislators Thomas Sakakihara and Sanji Abe.

-A total of five concentration camps were operated in the territory of Hawaii, they were referred to as the "Hawaiian Island Detention Camps".
+Five concentration camps were operated in the territory of Hawaii, referred to as the "Hawaiian Island Detention Camps".
 One camp was located on Sand Island, at the mouth of Honolulu Harbor.
 This camp was constructed before the outbreak of the war.
 All of the prisoners who were held there were "detained under military custody... because of the imposition of martial law throughout the Islands".
-Another Hawaiian camp was the Honouliuli Internment Camp, near Ewa, on the southwestern shore of Oahu; it was opened in 1943 and it served as a replacement for the Sand Island camp.
-Another was located on the island of Maui in the town of Haiku, in addition to the Kilauea Detention Center on Hawaii and Camp Kalaheo on Kauai.
+It was replaced by the Honouliuli Internment Camp, near Ewa, on the southwestern shore of Oahu in 1943.
+Another was located in Haiku, Maui, in addition to the Kilauea Detention Center on Hawaii and Camp Kalaheo on Kauai.